crownheightsaid/mutual-aid-app/src/twilio/README.md

 this folder holds serverless Assets + Functions that we have deployed via Twilio Runtime.

-- functions/phone-message.js runs when someone calls the hotline (plays an .mp3 voicemail from assets folder, asks for dialtone input, and then redirects either /ch or /beyond_ch function based on location)
+- functions/phone-message.js runs when someone calls the hotline (plays an .mp3 voicemail from assets folder, asks for dialtone input, and then redirects to after-input.js if the caller is in the delivery area; if not, a different .mp3 message plays based on the caller's input)
-- both functions/ch and functions/beyond_ch write to Airtable with information about the caller and their request
+- after-input.js writes to Airtable with information about the caller and their request
 - functions/sms/incoming-sms.js runs when someone texts the hotline, writing the body of their message into Airtable and sending 1 message back (i.e. "we will be in touch with you, thank you")